migueravila/DmenuScripts/FoldersBookmarks/README.md

 ### 📄 Usage:

-When you run the script youll have
+When you run the script you'll have to choose one option to open the file manager in that specific folder.

 ### ⚙️ Installation: